xfliu1995/teaching_book/part-iii.-ngs-data-analyses/4.network/co_expression.md

 ## 4\) Homework

-Input data:
+* Input data:

 ```bash
 /home/bioc/homework_FemaleLiver-01-dataInput.RData
 134 samples, 3600 genes; each row represents a sample, each column represents a gene.
 ```

-Please try to construct an automatic network and detect module \(Choosing the soft-thresholding power, One-step network construction and module detection\) from the homework\_FemaleLiver-01-dataInput.RData.
+* Please try to construct an automatic network and detect module \(Choosing the soft-thresholding power, One-step network construction and module detection\) from the homework\_FemaleLiver-01-dataInput.RData.

-Please plot two figures:
+* Please plot two figures:

-1.Analysis of network topology\(Scale independence, Mean connectivity\) for various soft-thresholding powers,
+  1. Analysis of network topology\(Scale independence, Mean connectivity\) for various soft-thresholding powers.

-2.The dendrogram and the module colors underneath.
+  2. The dendrogram and the module colors underneath.

 ## 5\) Reference